Using Social Media for Your Business? Here’s what you need to know…

 Identify who your clients are

 Are they businesses or individuals?
-Obviously the tone of your message will vary depending on who your customers are.
+Obviously, the tone of your message will vary depending on who your customers are.
 If you are a B2C organisation, well then your posts could be less formal (of course depending on the type of business you are too), while with business clients you want to maintain a certain level of professionalism.
 Always keep in mind who you are talking to.

 Identify where they hang out

-Needless to say that if you were a retailer or a restaurant you’d probably find your desired audience on Facebook rather than LinkedIn.
-But if you were a accountant of course you would choose LinkedIn because this is the place for professionals.
+Needless to say, if you were a retailer or a restaurant you’d probably find your desired audience on Facebook rather than LinkedIn.
+But if you were an accountant of course you would choose LinkedIn because this is the place for professionals.
 In other words, think about where you’d find your customers.
 You want to establish a reputation and you want to establish it with the right audience.
 It doesn’t hurt having more than one Social Media profile but the truth of the matter is, only one or two actually matter and you want to focus on those.

 Identify what they care about